Luisa Ferida: Career

-Death by criminal partisans
+Death

-Valenti had been linked with many Fascist officials and personalities for years and he eventually joined the Italian Social Republic, and for this reasons he was on the partisans' hit list.
-He was finally arrested in Milan, alongside a pregnant Ferida in April 1945.
-They were both sentenced to be executed and shot immediately in the street, without any proper trial.
-The partisan chief who organized the execution, Giuseppe "Vero" Marozin, during trial by Milano's tribunal, defended himself declaring that the partisan leader who by telephone ordered the two actors to be executed was Sandro Pertini, who during the year 1978 became president of the Italian republic: this version is confirmed by enciclopedia Treccani.
-Few sources affirm the crime is attributed solely to Marozin.
+Ferida's romantic partner, Valenti had been linked to many fascist officials and people for years and he eventually joined the Italian Social Republic, and for this reason he was on the Italian resistance movement's (partisan's) hit list.
+In April 1945, Valenti was arrested in Milan, alongside a pregnant Ferida.
+They were both sentenced to death and were summarily executed in the street without any proper trial by partisans.
+The partisan chief who organized the execution, Giuseppe "Vero" Marozin, during a trial by Milano's tribunal, defended himself declaring that the partisan leader who by telephone ordered the two actors be executed was Sandro Pertini, who during the year 1978 became president of the Italian republic: this version is confirmed by Treccani.

 Cultural references

 The film Sanguepazzo starring Luca Zingaretti and Monica Bellucci discusses Luisa Ferida's relationship with Osvaldo Valenti.
 The film premiered at the 2008 Cannes Film Festival.

+Ferida is briefly mentioned in Natalia Ginzburg's 1969 autobiographical novel-cum-memoir, Family Lexicon (Lessico Famigliare), during a description of the wartime experience of Lisetta, a minor character, who had "been interrogated by Ferida" while imprisoned the Villa Triste after being arrested as part of the Italian resistance during World War II.
+The Villa Triste ("Sad Villa") was a house in Milan that served as the headquarters of Pietro Koch, the leader of the fascist anti-partisan gang of which Ferida and Valenti were members.